javiervales/rfidpoweroptimization/README.md

 # Optimal power stationary policies for synchronous queued RFID networks
-Algorithm for computing the optimal power policy in a synchronous queued RFID network
+Algorithm for computing the optimal power policy in a synchronous queued RFID network (see paper <a href=https://ieeexplore.ieee.org/abstract/document/8783080>"Optimal power stationary policies for synchronous queued RFID networks"</a>)

 This software computes the optimal transmission powers for a network of RFID readers where: